Materials-Consortia/schemas/releases/v1.2.0/index.md

                 * **[dalton](v1.2/units/si/general/dalton.md)** (unit) - [`https://schemas.optimade.org/defs/v1.2/units/si/general/dalton`](https://schemas.optimade.org/defs/v1.2/units/si/general/dalton.md)

-                    A unit of mass intended to represent a typical mass of a nucleon in an atom using the current, or one of the historical, definitions given in the editions of The International System of Units (SI).
+                    A unit of mass intended to represent a typical mass of a nucleon in an atom using the current, or one of the historical, definitions given in the editions of the International System of Units (SI).

                 * **[day](v1.2/units/si/general/day.md)** (unit) - [`https://schemas.optimade.org/defs/v1.2/units/si/general/day`](https://schemas.optimade.org/defs/v1.2/units/si/general/day.md)